- Off road parking

-Two bedrooms: 1 x double with basin, 1 x family room with double bed & single bunk over.
-Ground floor bathroom with bath with shower over, basin & WC.
+Two bedrooms: 1 x double with basin, 1 x family room with 1 double and 1 single bunk over.
+Ground floor bathroom with bath, shower over, basin and WC.
 Fitted kitchen.
-Sitting room with multi-fuel stove & dining area.
+Sitting room with multi-fuel stove and dining area.

 - Last minute